Perspective | To understand what’s going on in the streets of D.C., theaters are having stage artists make movies

 “It’s an accumulation of things I felt my entire life,” Alladin said.
 “It hurts to the point where this is what it must feel like when you’re bleeding out.”

-Perkins’s and Alladin’s film projects were developed by two of Washington’s leading theater companies — projects that, during the pandemic shutdowns, have propelled stage artists in new directions, to memorialize galvanizing public events.
+Perkins’s and Alladin’s film projects were developed by two of Washington’s leading theater companies — projects that during the pandemic shutdowns have propelled stage artists in new directions, to memorialize galvanizing public events.

-The result, for Arena, is “The 51st State,” a compilation of 10 monologues about the Black Lives Matter demonstrations in Lafayette Square and the District’s reinvigorated campaign for statehood.
+The result for Arena is “The 51st State,” a compilation of 10 monologues about the Black Lives Matter demonstrations in Lafayette Square and the District’s reinvigorated campaign for statehood.
 It debuts on Arena’s website on Wednesday evening.
 At Studio, the outcome is an anthology of seven short, deeply personal videos, shot and edited by seven Black actors who went to the Aug.
 28 march.
 Titled straightforwardly “March on Washington creative responses,” the pieces are being posted on Studio’s website this week and next.

 One unlikely consequence of a theater world seeking creative outlets in a time of crisis is the fresh lens these companies have been able to train on their convulsed city.